sergiodxa/remix-utils/README.md

 #### Unprocessable Entity

-Helper function to create a Unprocessable Entity (422) response with a JSON body.
+Helper function to create an Unprocessable Entity (422) response with a JSON body.

 ```ts
 import { unprocessableEntity } from "remix-utils/server";